Upper Ridgeway Farm, Thursley, Surrey

-More detailed information about of some of the owners and occupiers survive which give an insight into the way they lived at the farm.
-When Henry Boxfold died in 1573, his will and the inventory drawn up after his death lists his belongings, details his farming interests and reveals that he had been living in what was, by then, his son’s house.
+More detailed information survives about of some of the owners and occupiers that give an insight into the way they lived at the farm.
+The will and the inventory drawn up after Henry Boxfold's death in 1573 lists his belongings, details his farming interests and reveals that he had been living in what was, by then, his son’s house.
 During the nineteenth century, Upper Ridgeway was the home of John Keen who came to the farm in 1828.
 He worked the farm all his adult life and died there in 1893 aged 95 years.
 His account book survives that shows how he was running his business during his early years at the farm.

 Upper Ridgeway is still farmed today and its area remains substantially the same as it was in the sixteenth century.